-2. Are sales of non-prescription medicines by a pharmacy to an individual who provides the pharmacy a prescription from a doctor exempt from the sales and use tax?
+2. Are sales of non-prescription medicines (i.e., over-the-counter medicines) by a pharmacy to an individual who provides the pharmacy a prescription from a doctor exempt from the sales and use tax?

 No, since the medicine is of a type that does not require a prescription, the sale is not exempt from the sales and use tax.